gardrek/logic/README.md

 ## Basics

-Left mouse button to pick up/put down
+Left Mouse Button to pick up/put down components and wires

+Middle Mouse Button on a component to pick up a copy

-Middle Mouse button to copy (places a copy or picks up a copy)
+Middle Mouse Button while holding a component to place a copy

+Drag Middle Mouse Button to pan

 Right Mouse Button on a component to open context menu

-mouse wheel can be used to scroll, with ctrl it can be used to zoom
+Mouse Wheel to pan

+Shift + Mouse Wheel to pan left and right (swaps x and y axis)

+Ctrl + Mouse Wheel to zoom